 Discuss the Immediate and Long-Term Consequences: Depending on the circumstances and outcome of the case, there could be legal consequences for the teen’s drinking and driving, but there should also be some immediate consequences coming from the teen’s parents.
 Make sure to discuss all the repercussions, both handled in home and in court, in a matter-of-fact manner.
-Discussing the legal consequences may be best led by the teen’s attorney.
+Discussing the legal consequences of DUI may be best led by the teen’s attorney.

 Be Prepared for Consequences: Discussing the repercussions of a teen being convicted of DUI is one thing, but parents making sure they and their teen are prepared to deal with those consequences is another.
 Understand that if the teen is convicted, he or she will have a criminal record, may be kicked off sports teams or out of clubs, and the conviction may affect college admissions and other applications.
-An attorney can better explain these ramifications as well.